tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Whiteboard design session/WDS student guide - Implementing Azure Virtual Desktop in the enterprise.md

 Contoso Healthcare has completed an initial cloud assessment of their current infrastructure and applications, and they have divided the following areas that they feel that Microsoft 365 and Azure technologies can support:

 **Security**: The business of healthcare has become more reliant on mobile devices to access files and financial records, which has created a concern over theft and data exposure.
 Contoso would like to eliminate the possibility of any PHI or PII being located on a local device through use of a virtual desktop infrastructure.
 They would also like to be able to manage applications that are authorized, and block cloud applications that are not authorized.
-Security controls will need to audited, logged, and reviewed to ISO 27001, California Personal Protection Act, and HIPAA standards.
+Security controls will need to be audited, logged, and reviewed to ISO 27001, California Personal Protection Act, and HIPAA standards.

 **Availability and Scalability**: Being a healthcare provider, Contoso has a requirement for applications to be accessible 24x7, so any infrastructure should be designed with high availability and scalability in mind.
 As Contoso Healthcare grows through acquisitions, they need to be able to scale out resources quickly for the addition of new users.